 How a Search Engine Works for Ecommerce

 Then, when a person performs a search, Google will comb through its database of indexed content to display the most relevant listings for the search query.
-And unfortunately, if your store or product listings aren't in the search engine's index, you won't be visible in the listings - even on a brand search.
+Unfortunately, if your store or product listings aren't in the search engine's index, you won't be visible in the listings - even on a brand search.

 To see what's indexed on your ecommerce site, head to Google and type "site:yourdomain.com" into the search bar.
-You'll get a list of everything indexed on your site along with how your listing reads to search visitors.
+You'll get a list of everything indexed on your site and how your listing reads to search visitors.
 If you find there aren't many product listings or incorrect listings, Google may be having trouble discovering your content or trouble crawling your product pages.

 Getting your Store Indexed

 Sign up for a Google Search Console account.
 Within this ecosystem, you can submit your sitemap to Google so it can crawl your site and begin indexing pages.
-The sitemap.xml file is like a roadmap that Google uses to discover your pages, posts and products.
+The sitemap.xml file is like a roadmap that Google uses to discover your pages, posts, and products.

 2. Create Compelling Content

 There's a saying we're all sick of hearing - that 'content is king.'
-But if you think content doesn't apply to your ecommerce business because you sell products and don't run a traditional site or blog, you'd be wrong.
+But if you think the content doesn't apply to your ecommerce business because you sell products and don't run a traditional site or blog, you'd be wrong.

-Don't Sell Products, Instead, Solve Problems with your Products
+Don't Sell Products, Instead, Solve Problems with Your Products

-Oftentimes, the listings that stand out are those that are specific as possible.
+Oftentimes, the listings that stand out are those that are as specific as possible.
 Explain what the product is, how it works, how many come in a package, its size, purpose, etc. In addition, tell the visitor what your product doesn't do.
 Most importantly, you must show how your product will solve their challenge or help their life.

-On the surface it may seem counterintuitive, but your duty is to your customer, not the product and we only want best fit customers.
+On the surface, it may seem counterintuitive, but your duty is to your customer, not the product, and we only want best-fit customers.

-Create a Buyer Persona for your Product Users
+Create a Buyer Persona for Your Product Users

 Creating a buyer persona can help identify the unique needs of your buyers.
 Not only will you gain more consumer trust with the transparent approach, but you'll be able to provide more helpful and useful content.
 Plus, Google will respect you more and promote your content over others when you put the user over your product(s).